Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 9999999999.0 (Farthest)
 			"Electric Range"				"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Electric Range Chance"			"16"

 			// The Super Tank sets the survivors' run speed to this value when they are electrocuted.
 			// Minimum: 0.1
 			// Maximum: 0.99